 - The First Green-Campus Alliance Meeting is held in January 2012 and the Keynote speaker is Minister for the Environment Phil Hogan TD.

-- The EcoCampus programme begins in Latvia with two universities.
+- The FEE EcoCampus programme begins in Latvia with two universities.

-- The EcoCampus programme begins in Slovenia.
+- The FEE EcoCampus programme begins in Slovenia.
 Two faculties join.

-- The EcoCampus programme begins in Spain, Singapore and Bermuda.
+- The FEE EcoCampus programme begins in Spain, Singapore and Bermuda.